CanFlow Global

 What You Can’t Do (And Shouldn’t Try)

-You can’t file paper B3s as a workaround.
+You can’t file paper CADs as a workaround.
 CBSA killed that option when CARM went live for non-EDI filers.
 The old fallback of faxing a Form A to your local office and getting a manual release code?
 Gone.
 There’s no emergency paper process anymore.
 IID is the single point of failure by design.

 Some brokers will tell their clients to just wait it out and hope for a same-day fix.
 That’s fine if your goods aren’t time-sensitive and you’re not burning demurrage at the port.
 But if you’ve got a reefer container of Chilean blueberries sitting at the Montreal Racine Terminal, waiting isn’t a strategy.
 You need to be on the phone with your freight team coordinating storage or rerouting before costs spiral.

-Don’t try to get cute with filing a second B3 once the system’s back up, either.
+Don’t try to get cute with filing a second CAD once the system’s back up, either.
 Duplicate transmissions under the same cargo control number will reject or worse, create split accounting entries that’ll haunt your CARM reconciliation for months.
 One declaration per CCN.
 File it once, file it right.

 Triage Protocol When IID Is Down